Blueberry Pruning Guide

 Plant across the harvest window for six weeks of fresh fruit instead of two

-The single most impactful variety decision for Seacoast homeowners is planting across the harvest window.
-A single mid-season variety gives you two to three weeks of ripe fruit in July.
-Three varieties — one early, one mid, one late — extend the harvest from late June through early August, six full weeks of fresh blueberries.
-Cross-pollination among the three also increases berry size and total yield on every plant.
-This is the planting strategy Expert Pruning recommends for every edible blueberry installation from Portsmouth to Stratham.
+The single most impactful variety decision for Seacoast homeowners is genuinely planting across the harvest window rather than choosing just one variety.
+A single mid season variety gives you two to three weeks of ripe fruit sometime in July.
+Three varieties together, one early, one mid, one late, extend that harvest from late June all the way through early August, six full weeks of fresh blueberries from the same garden.
+Cross pollination among the three also increases berry size and total yield on every plant in the planting, not just a modest bonus but a genuine production benefit.
+This is the planting strategy we recommend for essentially every edible blueberry installation from Portsmouth to Stratham.

 | Variety | Season | Size & Character |